 West Texas Intermediate (WTI)

-North American crude oil prices are based on the price of WTI crude oil at Cushing, Oklahoma, which is the underlying physical commodity market for the New York Mercantile Exchange (NYMEX) for light crude oil contracts.
+North American crude oil prices are based on the front-month contract price of WTI crude oil at Cushing, Oklahoma, which is the underlying physical commodity market for the New York Mercantile Exchange (NYMEX) for light crude oil contracts.

-The near-term forecast for WTI prices are based on the current and expected U.S. and global supply and demand balance within the next three years.
+The near-term forecast for WTI prices is based on the current and expected U.S. and global supply and demand balance within the next three years.
 Thereafter, prices reflect inflation rates and other factors, such as longer-term global and North American supply and demand trends.

 WTI is considered a light, sweet crude oil and has an American Petroleum Institute (API) gravity of 40 degrees and sulphur content of less than 0.5 per cent.